djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - mapping soil properties inside an intensively sampled field;
 - predicting missing raster cells inside an observed domain.

-A random split may sometimes approximate this situation because held-out observations remain close to training data.
+A random split can sometimes approximate this situation because held-out observations remain close to training data.

 ![Random versus spatial holdout geometry](../../assets/spatial_statistics/spatial_validation/01_random_vs_spatial_split.png)

----

-## 4. Spatial transfer
+## Spatial transfer

 Spatial transfer means predicting in a geographically distinct region that was not used for training.